iAbhishek91/google-cloud/Landscape&Design/01-projects.md

 ## What are projects

-- Projects are cloud resources that are managed as an administrative unit.
+- Projects are cloud resources that are managed as an administrative unit * they are recommended to have same trust factor*.
 - GCP resources can only be created and consumed under a project.
 - Its also a represent a billable unit.
 Allocate a credit card to a project and every resources under a project can be billed from that.
 - There are limits (23) in the number of project we can create by default.
 It can be increased by requesting GCP.